animatai/animatai/README.md

 Reference code for:

-A General Model for Learning and Decision-Making in Artificial Animals by Claes Strannegård, Nils Svangård, Jonas Colmsjö, David Lindström, Joscha Bach and Bas Steunebrink
+A General Model for Learning and Decision-Making in Artificial Animals by Claes Strannegård, Nils Svangård, David Lindström, Joscha Bach and Bas Steunebrink

 Submitted to IJCAI-17 AGA workshop, Melbourne, Australia